Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 Viewing habits and engagement

-Ad-supported streaming has surged, and consumers are on board86% take ad-supported tiers when offered, and 75% have tried one in the last four years.
-Free ad-supported TV (FAST) platforms such as Pluto TV, Tubi, and The Roku Channel reach about 111 million monthly U.S. viewers.
-Advertisers benefit from high engagement in this environment—research indicates that CTV ad attention rose to 51.5% in Q1 2024, and around one-third of users have purchased a product after seeing an ad on a connected TV.
+Ad-supported streaming has surged, and consumers are on board—86% take ad-supported tiers when offered, and 75% have tried one in the last four years.
+Free ad-supported TV (FAST) platforms such as Pluto TV, Tubi, and The Roku Channel now reach well over125 million monthly U.S. viewers.
+Advertisers benefit from high engagement here—eMarketer's KPI data show engagement on interactive CTV ads reached 1.94% in Q2 2025, nearly double the 1% recorded a year earlier, and around one-third of users have purchased a product after seeing an ad on a connected TV.

 Because we're free, we live and die by engagement—that aligns our incentives to put the viewer first. — Anjali Sud, CEO, Tubi.